Paz de la Huerta: 1997–2008: Modeling and early work

+2010–present: Career expansion and later roles

-In 2009, de la Huerta was cast in the HBO pilot Boardwalk Empire, set in Atlantic City during the Prohibition era, as Enoch "Nucky" Thompson's mistress, a former Ziegfeld Follies dancer.
+In 2010, de la Huerta appeared in the HBO pilot Boardwalk Empire, set in Atlantic City during the Prohibition era, as Enoch "Nucky" Thompson's mistress, a former Ziegfeld Follies dancer.
 Boardwalk Empire was renewed for a second season, with de la Huerta returning as Lucy.
 Discussing the second season she said; "The first season was very different from the second season.
 With the first season, nobody really knew how the show was going to be received.
 With the second season, we had gotten lots of accolades and great reviews, so it was work, work, work, where we were shooting two episodes at a time."
 After the second season ended, de la Huerta and fellow co-stars Michael Pitt, Aleksa Palladino, and Dabney Coleman all departed the cast.
 In 2012, she commented on her departure from the series, stating she wanted to put her focus on other things.
 In 2013, she commented on how she would like to return to the hit series.
 "I’m still close with the producers.
 Terry (Terence Winter) always says it's possible for me to come back."
 Also adding; "I would love to come back with Lucy as a loving, doting mother."

 In 2011, Lana Del Rey, an American singer, received widespread attention when the music video for her single "Video Games" became a viral internet sensation.
 The video—directed and edited by Del Rey—included paparazzi footage of de la Huerta falling down while intoxicated.
 When asked if she was upset about the video, de la Huerta stated, "No, no. I don't get hung up about anything really.
 That's insignificant.
 I didn't really care."

-In April 2011, she was sued by MTV reality show actress Samantha Swetra after an altercation at a bar.
-De la Huerta was arrested, issued a desk appearance ticket, and released.
-In July 2011, she pleaded guilty to harassment and, in exchange, misdemeanor charges against her were reduced to a non-criminal violation.
-A judge ordered her to complete 12 weeks of alcohol counseling, one day of community service, and to stay away from Swetra.